junzhang6/Juns-Academic-Projects/Coursera Certifications/README.md

 ## This repository have some certificates I have earned on Coursera.

 #### Data Science Specialization by Johns Hopkins University on Coursera
-It is a 10-course specialization and I have completed seven courses so far.
+- It is a 10-course specialization and I have completed seven courses so far.
 The course Website can be found [here](https://www.coursera.org/specializations/jhu-data-science).
+- My [project](https://coursera-assessments.s3.amazonaws.com/assessments/1571559602057/9a91b02b-554d-4ab0-a92e-1ed390d4ca2c/Regression_Models_Project.pdf) from the Regression Models course.
+- My [project](http://rpubs.com/junzhang6/535574) from the Reproducible Research course.
+- My [project](https://github.com/junzhang6/Coursera-Statistical-Inference) from the Statistical Inference course.
+- My [project](https://github.com/junzhang6/RepData_PeerAssessment1) from the Reproducible Research course.
+- My [project](https://github.com/junzhang6/Getting-and-Cleaning-Data) from the Getting and Cleaning Data course.

 [Deep Learning Specialization](https://www.coursera.org/account/accomplishments/specialization/certificate/LDEMDVKMCHW5)
 The course detail can be found [here](https://www.coursera.org/specializations/deep-learning).